GitLab Activity Widget for Website. No-code, Live - Poper

 HTML

 Plus 250+ other platforms via the embed snippet.
-If your site can render a <script> tag, it can render the GitLab Activity Widget: Embed Merge Requests, Pipelines, and Commits on Any Site.
+If your site can render a <script> tag, it can render the GitLab Activity Widget: Embed Merge Requests, Commits and Releases on Any Site.

 What you get with Poper GitLab Activity Feed